 How to Get Tickets

-Purchase festival passes and attend as many shows as you like between August 2nd and 15th (includes registration for free performances).
+Purchase festival passes and attend as many shows as you like between August 2nd and 15th.
 Or, purchase individual tickets starting June 14.

 Why Choose a Festival Pass?